rhythm academy

 The keyboard looks the same, has the same notes, sounds similar, but is not weighted and therefore the tone quality doesn't react to the player's sensitivity of touch - although many keyboards now include a touch sensitivity function to imitate the piano reaction.
 Keyboards have built-in backing rhythms and sound effects so they can be used in many different applications.

 In our professional performing experience we see first-hand the benefit of having singers who read and play, and players who read and sing.
-This is why you'll see many professional training centres and colleges requesting 2 instruments for any music course of study - there has to be an element of transferability of your skills.
+This is why you'll see many professional training centres and colleges requesting 2 instruments for any music course of study - there has to be an element of transferability to your skills, or you're not going to manage in the industry.

 Similarly, if you cannot play - then you are at the mercy of booking an accompanist unless you learn how to do it yourself!